ked66/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/day_type plot-1.png)<!-- -->

 Weekend and Weekday activity followed similar broad patterns (i.e., peaks at the same 5-minute intervals).
-However, on Weekdays there was one very large peak around interval 800, with other peaks much shorter; on Weekends, the peaks were more similar to each other in intensity.
+However, on Weekdays there was one very large peak at around 08:30, with other peaks much shorter; on Weekends, the peaks were more similar to each other in intensity.